Updated on by Daniel Twigg

-You can either resolve your client integration needs yourself (‘natively’), or you can hand them off to a third party service provider/application that sits outside of your application.
-While many companies are happy for their users to interact with a third-party integration solution to self-solve their requirements, there are many advantages to being able to handle integrations natively inside your SaaS application.
+You can either resolve your client integration needs yourself (‘natively’).
+Alternatively, you can hand them off to a third-party service provider/application that sits outside of your application.
+While many companies are happy for their users to interact with a third-party integration solution to self-solve their requirements.
+There are many advantages to being able to handle integrations natively inside your SaaS application.

 Native integrations allow your SaaS platform to become more “sticky” with your users.
 By being the facilitator of automation you deliver direct value to your users, enhancing your SaaS’s functionality.

-If you hand-off your end-users to a third-party you absolve yourself of the majority of the responsibility – much more scalable, but it fractures your end-user relationship.
+If you hand off your end-users to a third-party you absolve yourself of the majority of the responsibility.
+It is much more scalable, but it fractures your end-user relationship.

-While it can sound like it will be incredibly developer intensive to build, deploy and maintain a wide array of native integrations – it doesn’t have to be.
-This is where Embedded iPaaS solutions come in: providing a range of tools to create and deploy integrations in a scalable manner.
-A hybrid of a third party application, with the benefits this brings, but embedded into your application and, importantly, under your control.
+While it can sound like it will be incredibly developer intensive to build, deploy and maintain a wide array of native integrations.
+It really doesn’t have to be and this is where Embedded iPaaS solutions can help.
+They provide a range of tools to create and deploy integrations in a scalable manner.
+A hybrid of a third-party application, with the benefits this brings, but embedded into your application and, importantly, under your control.

-Embedded iPaaS solutions such as Cyclr give you the ability to roll out a fully fledged integration marketplace into your SaaS app.
+Embedded iPaaS solutions such as Cyclr give you the ability to roll out a fully-fledged integration marketplace in your SaaS app.
 You can rapidly create, manage and deploy an ecosystem of integrations.
-And you then have full control of what goes into it, where you want them featured and which of your users can access them.
+As well as have full control of what goes into it, where you want them featured and which of your users can access them.